 Before registering to provide the CPCS, pharmacy contractors should read the service specification to ensure they will be able to meet all the service requirements.

 When registering to provide the service on the MYS portal, contractors will need to make the following declaration:

 - I am registering to provide the Community Pharmacist Consultation Service from this pharmacy.

 - I confirm that I have read the service specification and will be able to comply with its requirements and deal appropriately with any CPCS referrals from the service commencement date.

 Multiple pharmacy contractors that would like to register more than one pharmacy to provide the service can email the NHSBSA MYS team (email@example.com) to discuss how to bulk register pharmacies.

-Funding for the CPCS will include an initial supplement to the Transition payment for contractors that register to provide the service before the below deadlines:
+Funding for the CPCS included an initial supplement to the Transition payment for contractors that registered to provide the service before the below deadlines:

 - Registered by 1st December 2019 – £900 supplement

 - Registered by 15th January 2020 – £600 supplement.

 The supplement to the Transition payment will be paid, following registration for the service, as follows:

 - For registrations (£900) from 1st November up to and including the end of the day on Sunday 1st December, these will be paid in the January Schedule of Payments (Payment date 31st January, in relation to November prescription claims); and

 - For registrations (£600) from 2nd December up to and including the end of the day on Wednesday 15th January, these will be paid in the February Schedule of Payments (Payment date 28th February, in relation to December prescription claims).